Skip to content

 If the economy rate is still a hardship, you may qualify for free coaching thanks to generous donors.

-If you need that, just email me and say “I’m interested in a gift session.”
+If you need that, just email me and say “I’m interested in scholarship information.”
 That’s all you gotta say.
 We’ll sort it out.
 As someone with lived poverty-class experiences who has benefited from similar generosity in the past, I will treat you with respect for your privacy and gratitude for your time as we arrange your support.